 Introducing the constellations and stars to kids is easy with this simple science activity for preschoolers!
-For this activity, you just need sticks, stones, and paper to get started.
+For this constellation game, you just need sticks, stones, and paper to get started.
 Ready to head into space?
 Here we go!

 My boys are so fascinated by everything in outer space.
 The mystery of the stars, planets, moon, and sun captivate them and they drawn to learning alllll about this topic.
 They have a million and one questions about the night sky: “How many constellations are there?”
 “Why can I see stars only at night?”
 How do stars shine?”
 I could go on and on!
 So.
 Many.
 Questions.

 In fact, they have been interested in the topic for years!
 We did a variation of this activity a couple of years ago with natural loose parts, but now they are older and ready for the next step.

 Ready for a fun constellation game?!
 Here’s what you’ need: